Updated August 2020

 Sway

 I like recommending Sway as a date night spot if you’re wanting Thai in a fine dining setting and I’ve celebrated several special occasions here.
-It can get pretty noisy in the restaurant and it’s shared seating so I wouldn’t recommend Sway if you want to have a conversation.
+It can get pretty noisy in the restaurant and its shared seating so I wouldn’t recommend Sway if you want to have a conversation.

 What to order: Chicken wings, brussels sprouts, jungle curry (very, very spicy), tiger cry, son in law, and Thai tea affogato.